SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this module, students are capable of finding and preparing a topic and know how to draw up a proposal for an academic thesis.
+Upon completing this module, alumni are capable of finding and preparing a topic and know how to draw up a proposal for an academic thesis.
 They are aware of the content and organizational criteria of a bachelor thesis.

 Superior module: